Employment Privacy Statement

 - Responses to voluntary workplace satisfaction surveys

-- Information required to provide access to and to ensure compliance with Workday’s policies in accordance with your use of Workday property, such as documents, data, computers, network, applications, physical facilities and other resources, including IP addresses and access logs
+- Information required to provide access to and ensure compliance with Workday policies in accordance with your use of Workday property, such as documents, data, computers, network, applications, physical facilities, and other resources, including IP addresses and access logs

-- Work-related healthcare information, such as information related to a medical leave or safety incident
+- Work-related healthcare information, such as information related to a medical leave or safety incident, or vaccination information where required or permitted by applicable law

-- Information required by applicable law or regulatory requirement; and
+- Information required by applicable law or regulatory requirement

 - Other information described at the time it is collected or as necessary to establish, administer, manage, and terminate the employment relationship

-If you are a contingent worker, the type of personal data we process is limited to that needed to manage your particular work assignment with Workday, but may include all or some of the above items.
+If you are a contingent worker, the type of personal data we process is limited to what is needed to manage your particular work assignment with Workday, but may include all or some of the above items.

 - Information about your racial/ethnic origin, gender, sexual orientation, and disabilities may be collected for the purposes of creating a diverse and inclusive work environment, compliance with equal employment opportunity obligations, or complying with anti-discrimination laws and government reporting obligations; or

-- Information about your physical or mental condition may be collected to provide work-related accommodations, health and insurance benefits to you and your dependents, or to manage absences from work.
+- Information about your physical or mental condition may be collected to provide work-related accommodations or health and insurance benefits to you and your dependents, or to manage absences from work.

-While most of this personal data is collected directly from you, Workday may collect information from third parties in relation to your employment, employment application, benefits, or other services we may offer.
-In general, you are required to provide your personal data, except in limited instances when we indicate that certain data is voluntary (such as in connection with employee satisfaction surveys).
+While most of this personal data is collected directly from you, Workday may collect information from third parties in relation to your employment, employment application, deployment on certain customer projects, benefits, or other services we may offer.
+Workday may use third-party services and providers to assist with collecting and preparing applications for security clearances for relevant client projects.

 How We Use Your Personal Data.